DataExperts/Dexih.App.UI/src/dexih.frontend/src/assets/help/intro/transforms_lookup.md

 ### Lookup Transform

-The lookup transform allows you perform a row by row query on a table, web service or other function
+The lookup transform allows you perform a row by row query on a table, web service or other function.

 #### Adding a Lookup Transform